-As a reminder, members considering travel to Magdalena should be aware of all Office of Emergency Management notices, public service announcements, and warnings concerning travel and other safety advisories.
-Please also consult the U.S. Department of State website for travel
+Members considering travel to Magdalena should be aware of all Office of Emergency Management notices, public service announcements, and warnings concerning travel and other safety advisories.
+The Office of Emergency Management will be issuing important travel information in the near future.